lasp/adamant/redo/test/README.md

 #### Description

-This directory contains a set of unit tests which ensure the functionality of the build sytem.
+This directory contains a set of unit tests which ensure the functionality of the build system.

 #### Contents